Life As a Recreation & Fitness Studies Professor

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

 There were about 20,600 jobs for Recreation & Fitness Studies Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Recreation & Fitness Studies Professor by 2026.
-There will be an estimated 1,800 positions for Recreation & Fitness Studies Professor per year.
+The BLS estimates 1,800 yearly job openings in this field.

 The states with the most job growth for Recreation & Fitness Studies Professor are Utah, North Dakota, and Colorado.
 Watch out if you plan on working in Maine, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Recreation & Fitness Studies Professor ranges between $32,620 and $127,970.

 Recreation and Fitness Studies Professors who work in California, Connecticut, or New Hampshire, make the highest salaries.

 How much do Recreation and Fitness Studies Professors make in different U.S. states?